hm2963/airline-reservation-system/README.md

 1. Start Apache and MySQL in XAMPP.
 2. Open [http://localhost/phpmyadmin](http://localhost/phpmyadmin).
 3. Create a new database named `air_ticket_reservation_system`.
-4. Import the `create_tables.sql` file from the `sql/` folder to create all required tables.
+4. Import the `create-tables.sql` file from the `sql/` folder to create all required tables.
-5. (Optional) Add sample data if provided.
+5. Add sample data by importing the `inserts.sql` file from the `sql/` folder.

 *Note: The database is local to your computer — no external access is possible unless you explicitly configure it.*